alexzaworski/CodePen-Enhancement-Suite/README.md

 ### Easily see when you have new notifications

-Adds a small visiual indicator when new items are added to your activity feed.
+Adds a small visual indicator when new items are added to your activity feed.

 ![New Activity](/demo_images/notification.png)